myfatemi04/gpt3-automation/README.md

  - Automatically cuts off the context that would cause the token count to overflow.

  - Optionally, you can make it possible to search Bing for answers to questions, but you need an Azure account and the environment variable `BING_SEARCH_V7_SUBSCRIPTION_KEY1`.
+GPT-3 is made aware of this through the prompt, if you don't want this then remove the corresponding line from the prompt.

+ - Optionally, you can make it possible to load text content of pages on the web.
+This requires installing the packages in `package.json`, because there are libraries to do that that are implemented in JavaScript but not with Python.
+This is also signalled to GPT-3 through the prompt, and you can remove it from the prompt if you don't want to have that feature.

  - Have fun and feel free to share any interesting behavior with me!